T. Boone Pickens Foundation

 • Human performance and nutrition research

-• Athletic facilities and programs
+• Athletic facilities and programmes

 • Student scholarships and educational access

-• Veterans support programs
+• Veterans support programmes

 • Wildlife conservation and land restoration